Announcement: I’ve started writing on Medium. Please head there for my latest posts! Thank you so much for your support~

 I finally plucked up the courage to clean my room.
-I got rid of many unused clothes, gave away shoes, trashed random boxes I’d collected from online orders… all that heaviness was finally gone.
+I got rid of many unused clothes, gave away shoes, recycled random boxes I’d collected from online orders… all that heaviness was finally gone.

 The years that followed involved the usual occurrences of life… pain, lessons and striving to be better.
-De-cluttering to me, would feel like an emotional release.
+De-cluttering to me, felt like an emotional release.
 I didn’t need to hold onto pain, whether it was mental or in the form of material things.
 Funnily enough, when I’m mad, I clean.
 Quickly.

 There are still days when I feel lazy and not every single thing in the house is in ship-shape order, but I’ve come a long way.

 I’ve set a new habit and expectation within myself.
 It’s so easy to look at my space now and think, “Do I need those spare envelopes?
 Can I find a new home for these shoes?”.
-I’m constantly looking for ways to live with less or cleverly re-purpose working appliances/furniture/storage items.
+I’m constantly looking for ways to live with less or cleverly re-purpose appliances/furniture/storage items.

 Those who struggle with severe hoarding tendencies or major disorganised traits, may need help.
 Be that friend who encourages.
 Be that friend who shows up.

 Main lessons I learned since starting my journey:

 - The job is never done until it’s done